|Mr I Barden||Subject Leader|

-All pupils will follow The Eduqas Route B GCSE specification.
-Route B takes a distinctive issues based approach to Catholic Christianity with a 25% study of Judaism.
-Component 1 is entitled Foundational Catholic Theology and component 2 is entitled Applied Catholic Theology.
-The thematic material serves as the entry point for the study of Catholic Christianity in each of the two components.
+All pupils will follow The Edexcel Route A GCSE specification.
+Route A takes a distinctive issues based approach to Catholic Christianity with a 25% study of Judaism.
+Component one is entitled Catholic Christianity and component two is entitled Judaism.
+Component three is Philosophy and Ethics.
 The thematic study part of each component will also require learners to contrast Catholic responses to philosophical and ethical questions with answers given by other Christian denominations and answers given by those subscribing to non-religious world views.

 The course will enable learners to gain knowledge and understanding of two religions.
 Catholic Christianity and Judaism.

 Year 10 and Year 11 are studying GCSE Religious Studies - Route A - Catholic Christianity - Click on the link to access a more detailed content of the new GCSE.